 Functions and Parameters#

 This document describes how to invoke functions based on the iterdata variable.
-In this sense, Lithops allows to send either args or kwargs in the function invocation.
-Take into account that there are some reserved parameter names that activate internal logic, and they cannot be used as regular parameters.
+Lithops allows you to send either args or kwargs in the function invocation.
+Note that there are some reserved parameter names that activate internal logic, and they cannot be used as regular parameters.

 Reserved parameters#